Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 * Content Services Repository JAR.
 * Content Services Repository Docker image configuration.
-* Docker container configuration and orchestration via Docker Compose for Content Services, Share (Optional), Alfresco Search Service, and PostgreSQL.
+* Docker container configuration and orchestration via Docker Compose for Content Services, Share (optional), Alfresco Search Services, and PostgreSQL.
 * (Optional) AMP deployment configuration.
 JAR is the recommended artifact type and is the default.

 The project created using the Platform JAR Maven archetype includes some sample code (by default) to show you how to develop with the Alfresco Content Services Repository.
 The samples included in the project are basic and straightforward, and can help you to take the first steps into Alfresco development.